Dress codes have always signaled group affiliation

 Until the end of the 18.
 In the twelfth and twentieth centuries the rulers and imperial diets fixed the dress codes of their dominions in Germany.
 Sometimes there was a heated argument over who had to wear.
 1524, the Thuringian peasants should necessarily dress with red screws, just like the members of the upper class.

-Schauben were wide-cut men's coats, which conveyed an important message: "I am who!"
-At that time, the clothing not only marked social position, but it could, so to speak, ennoble by making a peasant purely visually high-born.
-Nowadays, there is no long argument about whether a farmer to carry the most valuable luxury brands, He just does it when he feels like it and he can pay for the fun.
+Schauben were wide-cut men's coats that conveyed an important message: “I am who!”
+At that time, clothing not only marked social position, but it could also be ennobled, so to speak, by optically turning a farmer into a high-born.
+Nowadays there is no long argument about whether a farmer can wear the most valuable luxury brands.
+He just does it when he feels like it and can pay for the fun.

 Dress codes in modern professional life: over- or underdressed?

-In modern companies Dress codes are still very commonHowever, it always depends on the attitude of the company management.
-Some like it when their employees indulge themselves indefinitely, others set strict standards.
-Often, the specifications are related to the desired image of the respective company:
+Dress codes are still widely used in modern companies, but it always depends on the attitude of the management.
+Some like it when their employees live their lives indefinitely individually, while others set strict standards.
+The requirements are often related to the desired image of the respective company:

-If you want to be casual and "in a good mood", you can let colleagues do it.
-But where a high social standard is desired, the fine business suit is just part of it.
-Anyone looking for work in shorts and a T-shirt during the summer is often not only looked at crookedly, but sent home to change.
-Of course, it is also possible to appear "overdressed" to work and thus possibly become a laughing stock in the circle of colleagues.
+If you want to be seen as relaxed and laid-back, let your colleagues do it.
+But where a high social standard is sought, the fine business suit is simply part of it.
+Those who then come to work in shorts and a T-shirt in summer are often not only looked at crookedly, but are immediately sent home to change clothes.
+In the same way, it is of course also possible to appear “overdressed” at work and thus possibly become a mockery among colleagues.

 Conclusion: dress codes also common in everyday life